Nusantara Capital City Authority: Government Regulation No. 27/2023

+The regulation also specifies various public sectors of governance, usually granted in relations to regional governance, that is authorized for the Authority (a central government institution) to manage.
+For example, the Authority may add local contents in the curriculum for schoolchildren or implement stricter food safety code.

 Organization

 On 4 May 2022, Presidential Regulation No. 62/2022 (Peraturan Presiden Nomor 62 Tahun 2022 tentang Otorita Ibu Kota Nusantara) was enacted as the founding document of the Authority, though the regulation itself was backdated to 18 April 2022.
-As of 31 January 2023, the chairman, vice chairman, the Authority secretary, 3 deputies, head of Legal and Compliance Unit, and 10 directors and bureau heads have been appointed.
-The secretariat, deputies, as well as Legal and Compliance Unit are designated as the governing apparatus of the Authority (Perangkat Otorita Ibu Kota Nusantara), assigned to support the chairman and vice chairman in executing their duties.
+As of 31 January 2023, the head, deputy head, the Authority secretary, 3 deputies, head of Legal and Compliance Unit, and 10 directors and bureau heads have been appointed.
+The secretariat, deputies, as well as Legal and Compliance Unit are designated as the governing apparatus of the Authority (Perangkat Otorita Ibu Kota Nusantara), assigned to support the head and deputy head in executing their duties.

 The structure of the Authority according to the Nusantara Capital City Authority Regulation No.1/2022 (Peraturan Kepala Otorita Ibu Kota Nusantara Nomor 1 Tahun 2022 tentang Organisasi dan Tata Kerja Otorita Ibu Kota Nusantara) is as follows: